apptainer/singularity-userdocs/installation.rst

 Remove an old version
 =====================

-When you run ``sudo make install``, the command lists files as they are installed.
-They must all be removed in order to completely remove Singularity.

-For example, in a standard installation of Singularity 3.0.1 and beyond (when building from source) you must remove all of these files and directories to completely remove Singularity.
+In a standard installation of Singularity 3.0.1 and beyond (when building from source), the command ``sudo make install`` lists all the files as they are installed.
+You must remove all of these files and directories to completely remove Singularity.

 Obviously, this list of files may differ depending on how you install